 - A. Related sections: - i.
 23 00 00 General Mechanical Requirements (HVAC) - ii.
 23 07 13 Duct Insulation - B. Duct distribution layout shall allow the total air flows on all air moving devices to be accurately measured air flow measuring devices and by pitot traverses (by TAB agency). - C. All supply air, and exhaust systems after the fan, ductwork shall be sealed using UL 181 B listed duct sealant similar or equal to Foster 32-19 non-fibrated to SMACNA seal class "A".
 At the Contractor's option longitudinal joints on supply air ductwork downstream of VAV terminals and return air do not need to be sealed however the leakage class specified shall be achieved.
-Connections at all duct branches, spin-ins, fire / smoke dampers, in-duct equipment, etc., shall be sealed. - D. SMACNA Leakage Class shall be 6/3 upstream of VAV terminals; 12/6 downstream of VAV terminals; all supply air ducts upstream of VAV terminals shall be leak tested as well as all the return air ductwork located outside the building insulated vapor / water barrier envelope.
+Connections at all duct branches, spin-ins, fire/smoke dampers, in-duct equipment, etc., shall be sealed. - D. SMACNA Leakage Class shall be 6/3 upstream of VAV terminals; 12/6 downstream of VAV terminals; all supply air ducts upstream of VAV terminals shall be leak tested as well as all the return air ductwork located outside the building insulated vapor/water barrier envelope.
 The tests shall be witnessed by FMD personnel.
 Duct leakage tests shall be performed by the TAB agency and the TAB report shall clearly indicate the amount of leakage measured (difference between that measured at outlets and at duct traverse(s).
-Ductwork downstream of VAV terminals and return air ductwork located outside the building insulated vapor/water barrier envelope shall be tested at the discretion of the CxP and / or the Project Manager.
+Ductwork downstream of VAV terminals and return air ductwork located outside the building insulated vapor/water barrier envelope shall be tested at the discretion of the CxP and/or the Project Manager.
 All HVAC ductwork located in high humidity areas, where condensation could occur, shall be leak tested. - i.
 FMD Projects Only Additional duct section(s) to be tested, if required, shall be selected by the Engineering Job Captain. - E. Duct leakage tests shall be done with fire dampers, duct access doors, flexible duct connector run-outs, etc., installed. - F. For renovation projects where the existing ductwork to be utilized in the new design, the ductwork shall be pressure tested to verify air leakage.
-If leakage is excessive, than remedial action shall be taken. - G. Strap hangers or any other duct installation method utilizing screws or rivets through the ductwork shall not be used. - H. Flexible ductwork shall be factory-fabricated Class-1 type rated for a minimum 10-inch positive and 2-inch negative operating pressure and 5000 fpm velocity.
+If leakage is excessive, then remedial action shall be taken. - G. Strap hangers or any other duct installation method shall minimize the use of screws or rivets through the ductwork.
+When using screws or rivets, seal with mastic to prevent duct leakage.
+When possible, the use of screws or rivets shall be avoided. - H. Flexible ductwork shall be factory-fabricated Class-1 type rated for a minimum 10-inch positive and 2-inch negative operating pressure and 5000 fpm velocity.
 Flexible ductwork shall be insulated type, R = 6 minimum and shall be listed under UL181.
 Vapor barrier shall be metalized film with reinforcement, 0.05 perm per ASTM E96 Procedure A. Inner film shall be CPE or PE with corrosion-resistant helix.
 Flexible ductwork shall be equal to Flexmaster 1m, Thermaflex MKE (4-12 inches ID); MKC (14 inches and above).
 Flexible ducts downstream of terminal units shall be max 5 ft. long, installed free of kinks, and connected at terminations equal to Flexmaster "Quick Release LS Series" stainless steel clamps. - I. Internal duct liner anywhere downstream of filter banks, including inside equipment such as AHU's, FCU's, VAV terminals, etc. is prohibited.